zentyal/zentyal/docs/en/user/controlcenter.rst

    Remote configuration backup

-You may restore or download that configuration backup from the Control Center.
+You may restore, delete or download that configuration backup from the Control Center.
 Additionally, to improve the disaster recovery, you may restore or download the configuration backup from other subscribed eBoxes using your name/email address and password pair.
 To do so, go to the